SonicCloudOrg/soniccloudorg.github.io/src/en/doc/doc-element.md

 ## Right area

 The right area is the detailed information of the element.
 If the project is associated in [UI Automation] or here, the element information can be saved to the project, and then directly referenced in the automation.
-If it needs to be used for image recognition, you can use [Control Snapshot] to save it directly.
+If it needs to be used for image recognition, you can use [Snapshot] to save it directly.